Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

-Several weeks before the permit expiration date, a renewal notice will be sent to the email address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit card to pay your renewal fee.

 All notices about professional licenses, such as renewal and audit notices, are sent by email only.
 It is important to keep your contact information up-to-date so that all the notices we send reach you.
 To check and update your contact information online, click on Manage Profile link in DELPROS.

 An active license must be renewed in DELPROS every two years before the expiration date.
 During renewal, you are asked to attest that you have completed the required continuing education units (CE).
 For complete information on the CE requirements, click on the Continuing Education and Audit Information webpage or see Section 7.0 of the Board’s Rules and Regulations.
 After the renewal, a percentage of licensees are randomly selected for audit of their CE.

 Certificate of Authorization (COA) licenses must be renewed in DELPROS every two years before the expiration date.
 In addition to completing the online renewal application, you must submit a Verification of Landscape Architect in Charge Information form to update information on the management of the business.